 Thanks so much for visiting my site.
 To see more photos of my progress, view my photo gallery (best in slide show mode.)

 In the time since May 2009 I have radically changed my life.
-In March 2012 I reached my goal weight, losing about 50% of my starting weight.
+Over that time I have lost about 50% of my starting weight, more than 150 lbs.
 I like to say I'm half the girl I used to be!

 In 2008 my doctor told me I was a candidate for gastric bypass.
 It is an appropriate choice for some people, but I knew it wasn't right for me.
 What I really needed was structure, and something to help me make the best choices to help lose weight while keeping satisfied.
 For me, Weight Watchers worked well, but each person needs to find the right fit for them.

 Activity is a huge part of my life now as well.
 I'm more active than I have ever been.
 I love water aerobics.
 I take the stairs instead of the elevator.
 I walk 5+ miles daily.
 I score "excellent" in tests of my fitness level.